 If you have opportunities to promote on behalf of your organisation or a business, there is a full network of routes to advertise free of charge.

-Examples of what you may want to advertise:
+Examples of opportunities you may want to advertise include:

 - Work experience placements

 - Mentoring schemes

 JUFB can directly share these opportunities throughout the network with employability providers and statutory partners.
 We also offer a free vacancy support service where you can have your job vacancies listed on:

 - Joined Up for Jobs (JUfJ) - noticeboard, weekly bulletin and social media channels, accessed by JUfJ members, employability providers, job-seekers and statutory partners who work with job-seekers